 - A fresh lemon cut in half

-Start by snapping off the artichoke leaves and tossing them into a large empty bowl.
-When you get to the yellow leaves, just pull them off.
+2 Snap off outer green leaves, then pull off yellow petals: Start by snapping off the artichoke leaves and tossing them into a large empty bowl.
+When you get to the yellow petals, just pull them off.
 Wipe the exposed surface with the other half of the lemon you cut.

 A note on this whole process.
 Don’t do it if there are distractions.
 You need to focus.
 You will be using a sharp knife close to your hands.
 Since artichokes are tough when raw, you can easily cut yourself if you take your eye off what you are doing.

-Once the choke is out, smear the cut lemon all over the exposed heart: This prevents it from oxidizing and turning brown.
+This prevents the heart from oxidizing and turning brown.
 An artichoke is still perfectly edible when oxidized, it just is not particularly attractive.

-To finish, slice the outside layer off the stem and then coat the whole hear one more time with lemon.
+8 To finish, slice the outside layer off the stem and then coat the whole heart one more time with lemon.
 Drop into the lemon-water bath and go on to the next one.

 Here's a tip: as your cut lemon gets used up, put it in the water bath, which will help keep the bath’s citric acid content high, and help keep the artichokes from browning.